 The Indigenous legend of the circle of time and the wisdom of the cycles of life

-Quick summary
+Quick Summary

 In Indigenous cultures, time is perceived as a living circle, not a straight line.
-This legend recounts the teaching of an elder explaining that nothing truly disappears: everything, from the seasons to the cycles of human life, returns in a new form, offering a perspective of peace and balance in the face of the world's changes.
+This legend tells the teaching of an elder explaining that nothing truly disappears: everything, from seasons to the cycles of human life, returns in a new form, offering a perspective of peace and balance in the face of the world's changes.

 Context

-- • The sun rising and setting
+- • The sun that rises and sets

 - • The moon that disappears and then returns